Search results for

 Qobuz’s discover page displays new releases, Qobuz playlists, and editorial content.

-The MacOS app lags quite a bit when loading different pages, even when my internet connection is perfectly fine.
+The MacOS app lags quite a bit when loading different pages, even when my internet connection is decent.
 The search functionality isn’t great, especially on the Android app.
-Searching for the song Digger by Great Grandpa by typing “digger great grandpa” and comes up with nothing.
-The Android app forces you to search within categories of Artists, Releases, Tracks, and more; while this can help narrow down a search it’s not nearly as intuitive as the typical general search that Spotify or YouTube Music offer.
+Searching for the song Digger by Great Grandpa by typing “digger great grandpa” produces nothing.
+The Android app forces you to search within categories of Artists, Releases, Tracks, and more; while this can help narrow down a search, it’s not nearly as intuitive as the general and lyric searches Spotify and YouTube Music offer.

-Once you locate the desired song or album, Qobuz displays the maximum audio quality available for streaming.
+Once you locate the desired song or album, Qobuz displays the maximum audio streaming quality.
 You can play songs on demand, add them to a queue, set them to play next, favorite them, and add them to custom playlists.

 You and your friends can use Qobuz to create collaborative playlists.

-When you start a new playlist, you can give it a title and a description, select if you want it to be private or public for sharing, and make it a collaborative playlist.
-However, Qobuz isn’t quite as much like a social media platform as some other streaming services: you can’t search for other users on the database, and you can only follow someone’s playlist if they send you a direct link.
+When you start a new playlist, you can give it a title and a description, set it to private or public for sharing, and make it collaborative.
+However, Qobuz isn’t quite as much like a social media platform as some other streaming services: you can’t search for users on the database, and you can only follow someone’s playlist if they send you a direct link.

 What kind of discovery features does Qobuz have?